intel/neural-compressor/docs/ptq_qat.md

-# Introduction
-Quantization isn’t something new, it has been around for decades since the creation of digital electronics.
-When we take photo on our cellphone, the real world scene which is analog is captured by the camera and digitized into computer files.
-Quantization is part of that process that convert a continuous data can be infinitely small or big to discrete numbers within a fixed range, say numbers 0, 1, 2, .., 255 which are commonly used in digital image files.
-In deep learning, quantization generally refers to converting from floating point (with dynamic range of the order of 1^-38 to 1x10³⁸) to fixed point integer (e.g. 8-bit integer between 0 and 255).
-Some information will be lost in quantization but researches show that with tricks in training, the loss in accuracy is manageable.
+## Quantization

+Quantization refers to processes for enabling lower precision inference and training by performing computations at fixed point integers that are lower than floating points.
+This is particularly useful in deep learning inference and training, where moving data more quickly and reducing bandwidth bottlenecks is optimal.
+Intel is actively working on techniques that use lower numerical precision by using training with 16-bit multipliers and inference with 8-bit multipliers.
+Refer to the Intel article on [lower numerical precision inference and training in deep learning](https://software.intel.com/content/www/us/en/develop/articles/lower-numerical-precision-deep-learning-inference-and-training.html).

-Quantization methods include:
+Quantization methods include the following three classes:

-    Post Training Quantization(PTQ)
+* Post-Training Quantization (PTQ)
-    Quantization-Aware Training(QAT)
+* Quantization-Aware Training (QAT)
-    Dynamic Quantization
+* Dynamic Quantization

-Intel® Low Precision Optimization Tool support Post Training Quantization and Quantization Training-aware now.
+Intel® Low Precision Optimization Tool currently supports PTQ and QAT.

+This document describes how to perform the following:

+* Define and modify the MobileNetV2 model architecture.
+* Define helper functions to enhance model evaluation.
+* Post-Training Quantization (PTQ) tutorial.
+* Quantization-Aware Training (QAT) tutorial.

+>Note: These tutorials use quantization in [PyTorch](https://pytorch.org/tutorials/advanced/static_quantization_tutorial.html#model-architecture) as allowed by its [License](https://github.com/pytorch/pytorch/blob/master/LICENSE).
+Refer to PyTorch for updates.

+### MobileNetV2 Model Architecture

-Below, we will introduce PTQ and QAT.
-Before this, We first define the MobileNetV2 model architecture, with several notable modifications to enable quantization:
+Define the pre-trained MobileNetV2 model architecture.
+Make the following modifications that are necessary to enable quantization:

-* Replacing addition with nn.quantized.FloatFunctional
+* Replace addition with nn.quantized.FloatFunctional
 * Insert QuantStub and DeQuantStub at the beginning and end of the network.
-* Replace ReLU6 with ReLU
+* Replace ``ReLU6`` with ``ReLU``.

 ```
 from torch.quantization import QuantStub, DeQuantStub